-These sessions provide the children with opportunities to practise their counting, times tables and calculation skills every day.
+The Big Maths scheme provides children with opportunities to practise their counting, times tables and calculation skills every day.
 This daily ptactise helps the children to become fluent and confident with number and builds strong foundations.

 Mathematical topics are taught in blocks to enable children to master their maths and deepen their understanding.
 To learn mathematics effectively you need to learn some concepts before others e.g. place value before addition and subtraction.
 Therefore, our curriculum emphasises number skills first, carefully ordered, throughout our curriculum.
 For some other topics, the order isn’t as crucial, e.g. shape and statistics need to come after number but don’t depend on each other.
 Topics are mixed so pupils have a wide variety of mathematical experiences in each term and year.

 New concepts are shared within real-life contexts and teachers use careful questioning to draw out children’s discussion and their reasoning.
 The class teacher then leads children through strategies for solving the problem using the CPA approach.

 Concrete – Children have the opportunity to use concrete objects and manipulatives to help them understand and explain what they are doing.